fabiopipitone/elasticsearch-tocsv/README.rst

   * **-pcs, --partial_csv_size** *[default: 10000000]*

     | Max number of rows each partial csv can contain.
-The higher the number of fields to extract, the lower this number should be not to keep too many data in memory.
+The higher the number of fields to extract, the lower this number should be so as not to keep too much data in memory.
     | *If set, must be greater than --batch_size (default 5000)*

   * **-pn, --process_number** *[default to max number of cpu of the machine]*